ortus-docs/coldbox-docs/full/event_handlers/http_method_security.md

 # HTTP Method Security

-More than often you will find that certain web operations needs to be restricted in terms of what HTTP verb is used to access a resource.
+More often you will find that certain web operations needs to be restricted in terms of what HTTP verb is used to access a resource.
 For example, you do not want form submissions to be done via **GET** but via **POST** or **PUT** operations.
-HTTP Verb recognition is also essential when building strong RESTFul APIs and security is needed as well.
+HTTP Verb recognition is also essential when building strong RESTFul APIs when security is needed as well.

 ## Manual Solution
 You can do this manually, but why do the extra coding :)